Rhombohedral graphite junctions as a platform for continuous tuning between topologically trivial and non-trivial

-The alternating nature of the intra- and inter-layer electronic hopping allows mapping of the low-energy electronic structure of rhombohedral graphite onto the SSH model in the limit where only these two couplings are considered \cite{Guinea2006, Manes2007, Muten2021} (we discuss corrections due to higher order couplings below).
+The alternating nature of the intra- and inter-layer electronic hopping allows mapping of the low-energy electronic structure of rhombohedral graphite onto the SSH model in the limit where only these two couplings are considered \cite{Guinea2006, Manes2007, Muten2021} (we discuss corrections due to higher order couplings in the second half of the paper).
 Out-of-plane periodicity is preserved in bulk rhombohedral graphite, meaning electronic states possess an out-of-plane wave vector $k$, equivalent to the one-dimensional wave vector in the SSH model.
 While all junctions but AB$|$CA break this out-of-plane translational symmetry, in-plane periodicity remains and the electronic states possess in-plane wave vector $\vect{q}=(q_{x},q_{y})$ as a good quantum number.
 This allows a connection between the SSH model and rhombohedral graphite to be made at any fixed $\vect{q}$.
 Consequently, regardless of the junction geometry, one expects edge states on the outer left and right surfaces of combined crystals.
-Such states have been observed on the surface of rhombohedral flakes \cite{Shi2020, Kaladzhyan2021, Zhang2024}.
-As we discuss here, the survival and location of the edge states of the two half-crystals at the junction (referred to here as junction states) depend on the atomic stacking present at the interface: AB$|$CA and AB$|$BA junctions display no junction states; AB$|$BC junctions possess two states maximally localised on one of the atomic sites of each of the four junction layers, $J-1,\ldots,J+2$; AB$|$AB junctions host four states maximally localised on the layers $J$ and $J+1$ at the junction; and AB$|$AC junctions four states maximally localised on layer $J$ and two each on layers $J-1$ and $J+1$.
+Such states have been observed on the surface of rhombohedral flakes \cite{Koshino2009, Xiao2011, Shi2020, Kaladzhyan2021, Zhang2024}.
+As we discuss here, the survival and location of the edge states of the two half-crystals at the junction (referred to here as junction states) depend on the atomic stacking present at the interface: AB$|$CA junctions display no junction states; AB$|$BC, AB$|$AB, and AB$|$AC junctions possess eight zero-energy states, while AB$|$BA junctions possess eight dispersing states within the bulk band gap, but at non-zero energy.
+In Fig.\@ \ref{fig:topology}a, we indicate schematically localization of the zero-energy junction states: for AB$|$BC junctions, these are maximally localised on one of the atomic sites of each of the four junction layers, $\J-1,...,\J+2$; for AB$|$AB junctions, states are maximally localised on the layers $\J$ and $\J+1$; and for AB$|$AC junctions four states are maximally localised on layer $\J$, and two each on layers $\J-1$ and $\J+1$.